ethanj360/nba-athlete-endorsement-targeting-analysis/README.md

 ## Core Business Question

-**Which NBA athletes or athlete profiles offer the highest endorsement upside for athletic shoe brands?**
+**Which NBA athletes offer the highest endorsement upside for athletic shoe brands?**

 This project intentionally avoids framing the question as “who should brands sign next.”
 In practice, most NBA players are already under exclusive endorsement contracts or receive player-exclusive colorways with their current brand.
 If the question were "who should brands sign next", this project would focus more on college, high school, and overseas stars.